helyes/os-goodies/oneliner/README.md

 Moves older than 30 days files from `~/Downloads` to `~/Downloads/xarchive`

 ```shell
 find ~/Downloads -type f  ! -name '.*' -d 1 -mtime +30 -print -exec  mv '{}' ~/Downloads/xarchive/ \;
 ```
+! dot files are excluded, see name filter above.

 Archive folder is called xarchive for a reason.
 It appears at the bottom of the directory list.